mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 * What if the labels set on the resources for unknown reasons are not available in the billing export?
 * How to track costs of resources created automatically by managed GCP services?
   Even if we set labels on the service itself they are not propagated to the underlying resources.
-* What if you are using the library like Apache Beam or Apache Spark, and the API for setting labels is not publicly exposed?
+* What if you are using the libraries like Apache Beam or Apache Spark, and the API for setting labels is not publicly exposed?
 * There is also a shared infrastructure like Cloud Composer or Cloud Logging, they also generate significant costs

 Let's tackle all identified challenges one by one.